Anita Lerche

-Anita Lerche (ਅਨੀਤਾ ਲਿਆਕੇ) is a Danish-American singer-songwriter, composer and actress originating from Denmark.
-With the release of her album Heer from Denmark in November 2006, she became the first non-Asian woman from the west to create a solo album in Punjabi.
+Anita Lerche (born 21 December 1973) is a Danish-American singer-songwriter, composer, and actress originating from Denmark.
+With the release of her album Heer from Denmark in November 2006, she became the first non-Asian woman from the west to release a solo album in Punjabi.
 In addition to singing in Punjabi, she has sung in a total of 16 different languages.

 Early life and education

-Lerche was born on 21 December 1973 in Glostrup and grew up in Herlev, which are suburbs of Copenhagen.
-She grew up in a musical household, with her father Mogens Flemming Lerche singing and playing the guitar.
-Her great-grandfather Knud Peter Emil Nielsen was a professional singer and musician.
-About her father's influence on her love of music, Anita said, “He was my big inspiration.
-He has a great voice and was always playing the guitar and singing.
-I was just listening, and I got inspired by him.
+Lerche was born on 21 December 1973 in Glostrup and grew up in Herlev, both suburbs of Copenhagen, in a musical household; her father, Mogens Flemming Lerche, sang and played guitar, and her great-grandfather Knud Peter Emil Nielsen had been a professional singer and musician.

-At the age of seven, Lerche began singing publicly when she joined the Herlev School choir.
-At the age of 13, she was accepted to the choir of Radio Denmark and was chosen to sing in an opera for children called Lykken og Forstanden.
-Two years later, she started training in the western classical music style and got her first professional job as a church singer.
+She began singing publicly at age seven as a member of the Herlev School choir.
+At 13 she was accepted into the Radio Denmark choir and was chosen to sing in the children's opera Lykken og Forstanden.
+Two years later she began training in Western classical singing and took her first professional post as a church singer.

-After earning her high school diploma from Sankt Annæ Gymnasium in 1992, Lerche enrolled in a three-year Rytmikpædagog, a rhythm-based music education program.
-She graduated in 1996.

-Lerche studied musical theatre at Mountview Academy of Theatre Arts in London.
-Prior to Mountview, she also studied piano performance, learning works by Bach and Chopin among other composers.
-About the experience, she has said, “I always wanted to become a professional.
-So I wanted to get a very good education.
-I've had around 16 years of classical singing training.
-Musical theatre is a great way of expressing oneself, and I got some great tools for acting and dancing as well.”
-After completing her bachelor's degree in 2001, Anita performed in many musical theatre productions in London and Denmark.
+She went on to study piano performance—including works by Bach and Chopin—before training in musical theatre at the Mountview Academy of Theatre Arts in London.
+"I always wanted to become a professional.
+So I wanted to get a very good education," she has said.
+"I've had around 16 years of classical singing training.
+Musical theatre is a great way of expressing oneself, and I got some great tools for acting and dancing as well."
+After completing her degree in 2001, she performed in musical theatre productions in both London and Denmark.